Department of Orthopedic Surgery Alumnus Works with Vermont Senate to Curb Opioid Prescriptions

 March 1, 2019

-Orthopaedic surgeries are widely regarded as painful, and thus the specialty prescribes roughly 7.7 percent of the total opioids in the US, according to the American Academy of Orthopaedic Surgeons.
+Orthopedic surgeries are widely regarded as painful, and thus the specialty prescribes roughly 7.7 percent of the total opioids in the US, according to the American Academy of Orthopaedic Surgeons.
 Because the opioid crisis impacts nearly 2 million individuals, a multidisciplinary approach is being adopted by many state governments and healthcare systems to curb addiction.

 Nicholas Antell, MD, graduated from the University of Minnesota Department of Orthopaedic Surgery Residency Program in 2015 and has been practicing at Mansfield Orthopaedics, a practice of Copley Hospital, since August 2016.
 It is a small community access hospital in rural Vermont.